Sea-based X-band radar

 The Sea-Based X-band radar (SBX-1) is a floating, self-propelled, mobile active electronically scanned array early-warning radar station designed to operate in high winds and heavy seas.
-It was developed as part of the United States Department of Defense Missile Defense Agency's (MDA) Ballistic Missile Defense System.
+It was developed as part of the United States Department of Defense Missile Defense Agency's (MDA) Ballistic Missile Defense System, and first deployed in 2006.

 The radar is mounted on a fifth-generation CS-50 twin-hulled semi-submersible oil platform.
 Conversion of the vessel was carried out at the AmFELS yard in Brownsville, Texas; the radar mount was built and mounted on the vessel at the Kiewit yard in Ingleside, Texas.
 It is nominally based at Adak Island in Alaska but has spent significant time at Pearl Harbor in test status.